jorgeancal/notebook/content/blog/how-to-implement-sops-helmfile.md

 BTW Multiple KMS and PGP are allowed.

-Once you have this file created you need too go to releases and add the field `secrets` that allows to helmfile to get the file.
-Your release should look like something like this:
+Once you have this file created, you need to go to releases and add the field `secrets` that allows to helmfile to get the file.
+Your release should look something like this:

 ```yaml
 - <<: *defaultTmpl